sorendunn/Agentless-Lite/README.md

 - 💨 No required runtime environment
 - 🐍 No python specific language dependencies
 - ⚡ Simple, single-prompt inference
-- 🤝 Support for over 300 models through *OpenRouter*
+- 🤝 Support for over 300 models with *OpenRouter*
+- 💰 Costs less than $0.25 per instance

 ## 🐈 Setup